warwick-hpsc/CUP-CFD/README.md

 Local Parameters can be tracked using the following methods:

-TreeTimerLogParameterInt(<"name">, value) : Stores an integer value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
+TT_LogParameterInt(<"name">, value) : Stores an integer value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
-TreeTimerLogParameterDouble(<"name">, value) : Stores an double value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
+TT_LogParameterDouble(<"name">, value) : Stores an double value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
-TreeTimerLogParameterBool(<"name">, value) : Stores an bool value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
+TT_LogParameterBool(<"name">, value) : Stores an bool value associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
-TreeTimerLogParameterString(<"name">, value) : Stores an string associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)
+TT_LogParameterString(<"name">, value) : Stores an string associated with the parameter "name" and the block the library is currently in (i.e. the last entered but not exited)

 Global equivalents can be stored in a similar fashion, but they are not associated with any particular block.

-TreeTimerLogGlobalParameterInt
+TT_LogGlobalParameterInt
-TreeTimerLogGlobalParameterDouble
+TT_LogGlobalParameterDouble
-TreeTimerLogGlobalParameterBool
+TT_LogGlobalParameterBool
-TreeTimerLogGlobalParameterString
+TT_LogGlobalParameterString

 To use these operations the file tt_interface_c.h should be included.
 Please see the src code in the benchmarks folder for examples of its usage.